 You can use citric acid for cleaning just as easily and effectively as chemical descaling agents.
 Its uses range from fabric softener to stain remover and toilet cleaner.

 Citric acid is available in both powder and liquid form and both are fine for cleaning.
 In order to avoid plastic waste, we recommend going the powder route.
 Citric acid powder is often packed in paper and available in bulk, while its liquid form is mostly packed in plastic bottles.

 Citric Acid Uses for Around the House

 When it comes to disinfecting and cleaning, citric acid is ideal because it can help to remove mold, bacteria, and mildew.
 It’s also great for cleaning soap scum, hard water stains, calcium deposits, lime, and rust.
 You’ll never need to buy plastic spray bottles filled with chemical descaling agents again!

-For a general, mild citric acid cleaner, mix one teaspoon of citric acid powder to one cup of water.
+For a general, mild citric acid cleaner, mix one teaspoon of citric acid powder with one cup of water.
 For a stronger version, up it to 2½ teaspoons of citric acid powder to one cup of water.

 Citric Acid for Cleaning the Kitchen